-All Peer Mentors are undergraduate University of Redlands students that have a cumulative GPA above a 3.0 and have previous or current experience as a Peer Advisor.
-Mentors possess good communication skills, a positive outlook, patience and the ability to work independently.
+All Peer Mentors are undergraduate University of Redlands students that have a cumulative GPA above a 3.0 and are meaningfully involved in various campus activities.
+Mentors possess strong communication skills, a positive outlook, patience and the ability to work independently.

-If you would like to participate in our Peer Mentoring Program, please complete the Peer Mentoring Program Application and stop by the office of Academic Success to drop it off.
-Academic Success can be found on the ground floor of the Armacost Library in the Student Development Center.
-Applications are accepted throughout the first month of each semester.
+If you would like to participate in our Peer Mentoring Program, please complete this Peer Mentoring Program Application form online.
+For the Fall 2020 semester, all Peer Mentoring meetings will be online.
+When we return to campus, Academic Success can be found on the ground floor of the Armacost Library in the Student Development Center.